stjude-rust-labs/sprocket.bio/configuration/cache.md

 If the task's execution is retried by Sprocket, the resulting task execution will not be cached even if it succeeds.

+As a task can change the evaluated command between retry attempts in WDL 1.2+, retries are not cached to prevent storing a mismatched command digest.
 :::

 ## Call cache directory